 7. Getting hit by an unnecessary tax bill

-If you’re aged 55 or over, you can usually withdraw 25% of your pension pot free of tax – but for any withdrawals over this amount, pension withdrawals are considered part of your income and you’ll be taxed at your marginal rate.
+If you’re aged 55 or over (rising to 57 by 2028), you can currently withdraw 25% of your pension pot free of tax – but for any withdrawals over this amount, pension withdrawals are considered part of your income and you’ll be taxed at your marginal rate.

 If you take a big chunk out of your pension one year, this could even push you into a higher tax bracket and subject you to a higher rate of income tax altogether.
 In simple terms, the less income you take from your pension, the lower your tax bills will be, so if you can, ideally you should only take the amount you need from your pension each year.